tus/tus-android-client/README.md

 // a connection to the remote server and doing the uploading.
 TusUploader uploader = client.resumeOrCreateUpload(upload);

-// Upload the file in chunks of 1MB as long as data is available.
-Once the
+// Upload the file in chunks of 10KB as long as data is available. uploader.setChunkSize(10 * 1024);

-// file has been fully uploaded the method will return -1 while(uploader.uploadChunk(1024 * 1024) > -1) {
+// Once the file has been fully uploaded the method will return -1 while(uploader.uploadChunk() > -1) {
   // Calculate the progress using the total size of the uploading file and
   // the current offset.
   long totalBytes = upload.getSize();